 - Rudyard Kipling

 The Penny Dreadful was afloat above Hyde Park, looking down from a grey sky upon the deserted park-grounds.
 Fog roiled across the ground, casting the city in a drab, sepia palette.
-The rain had cleared some time in the morning, but left the thick pea soup fog in its wake.
+The rain had cleared sometime in the morning, but left the thick pea soup fog in its wake.
 In a way, it was the perfect cover.
 Working in shifts, the captain and his crew had kept the Dreadful afloat throughout the night, giving Jonathan Grimmer a chance to sleep.
 At first, he’d resisted the idea of sleeping while the city was being overrun by zombies, but eventually, fatigue and drunkenness had persuaded him to lie down, just for a few moments.

 The Dreadful, kept aloft by a dozen ballonets filled with hydrogen, encased in a long blimp that was torpedo-like in shape, could sleep half a hundred passengers comfortably, not to mention the crew.
 Like an overgrown ornithopter, it had huge leather wings attached to its sides.
 Propellers lined the ship’s gondola, and sails were mounted beneath its underbelly and along its spine.
 Jonathan had worried about keeping the ship floating during the rainstorm, but the captain had assured him that unless lightning struck, they would be safe enough.
 If it looked like the storm would worsen, they would find somewhere to land.